Did you know that you should only use candles when they are in a proper and secure holder?

 We know that across Nottinghamshire there is a diverse range of communities, some of which use divas or other items with naked flames during times of worship.

-Long hair and lose clothing is also something to be mindful of, and it is a good idea to tie long hair back so that this cannot fall into the flames.
+Long hair and loose clothing is also something to be mindful of, and it is a good idea to tie long hair back so that this cannot fall into the flames.